shivtarevikram/aws-lambda-api-gateway-cognito-integration/README.md

-You can zip and upload the Lambda function. zip function.zip lambda_function.py aws lambda update-function-code --function-name createVpcFunction --zip-file fileb://function.zip
+You can zip and upload the Lambda function. zip function.zip lambda_function.py aws lambda update-function-code --function-name createVpcFunction --zip-file fileb://function.zip To create VPC resources, invoke lambda function using JSON object provided in event_to_invoke_lambda.json file.

 ### 3. Configure API Gateway
 Create a new REST API